Vicken-Ghoubiguian/openWeather/README.md

 * a function internal to the module and making it possible to define the level of risk represented by the value of ultraviolet radiation passed as a parameter between all those defined internationally.
 This function will then return a string of characters corresponding to the level of ultraviolet risk represented.

+Other functions can be added along the way to upgrade this NPM module to new features.

 <a name="how_to_use_it"></a>
 ## How to use it ?